A Swedish artist living under police protection after drawing a cartoon of the Prophet Muhammad has died in a car accident.

 From this arises the Muslim belief that images can give rise to idolatry - that is to say an image, rather than the divine being it symbolises, can become the object of worship and veneration.

-Islamic tradition or Hadith, the stories of the words and actions of Muhammad and his Companions, explicitly prohibits images of Allah, Muhammad and all the major prophets of the Christian and Jewish traditions.
+Islamic tradition or Hadiths, the stories of the words and actions of Muhammad and his Companions, prohibits images of Allah, Muhammad and all the major prophets of the Christian and Jewish traditions.

 More widely, Islamic tradition has discouraged the figurative depiction of living creatures, especially human beings.
 Islamic art has therefore tended to be abstract or decorative.